top of page

 Our Process

 First, if installed, the tire is removed so the wheel can be thoroughly inspected.
 A crack often appears small on the outside but is usually larger on the inside of the wheel.
 Once it's determined the crack is repairable, the finish is chemically or mechanically removed from the area surrounding the crack so it cannot contaminate the TIG welding process.
 The crack is drilled at its end point to prevent further splitting.
 We then straighten the wheel.
-After straightening, the wheel is then prepped by our proprietary process to provide strength and durability.
+After straightening, the crack(s) is then prepped by our proprietary process to provide strength and durability.
+We repairs hundreds of rim cracks every year.
 After TIG welding is completed the wheels run-out is checked and final straightening is performed.
-The barrel of the wheel is then refinished with industrial grade paint.
+The barrel of the wheel is then recoated with industrial grade paint.
 The repair is engraved and run-out measurements are noted on the wheel.
 Finally the tire is re-mounted and balanced.

 Our Guarantee